-The Culminating event of college basketball… March Madness.
-Now just right around the corner with the First Round just a day away.
-Every year one team, if not multiple, makes a Cinderella run that goes against whatever any analyst’s words.
-With that being said, here are four times I have that could be sleepers in the latter rounds of this year’s tournament.
+The Culminating event of college basketball, March Madness, is now just right around the corner, with the First Round just a day away.
+Every year, one team, if not multiple, makes a Cinderella run that goes against any voice from the booth to the bleachers.
+With that being said, here are four times that could make a sneaky run at the illustrious NCAA title.
+It’s March — expect the unexpected.

 #8 Gonzaga (25-8)

-A historically prestigious team in March, such pedigree has given some hope for this team’s tournament success.
-Every year it seems that Gonzaga tops the seeding but fails to produce late in the tournament.
-In the past nine seasons, Gonzaga has finished in the Sweet Sixteen four times, the Elite Eight three times, and the championship twice.
-With all of those minor successes, the team has yet to reach the finish line, so with a lower seeding this time around, is it finally time for Gonzaga?
+A historically prestigious team in March, such a pedigree has given some hope for this team’s tournament success.
+Every year, it seems that Gonzaga tops the seeding but fails to produce late in the tournament.
+In the past nine seasons, Gonzaga has finished in the Sweet Sixteen four times, the Elite Eight three times and the championship twice.
+Even with all of those minor successes, the team has yet to reach the finish line, so with a lower seeding this year, is it finally time for Gonzaga to bring it back to Spokane?

 Led by senior forward Graham Ike (17.1 PPG, 7.5 RPG, 1.4 APG), the Bulldogs held a 25-8 record and were one of the most efficient offensive teams we saw this past season.
 Shooting 58% from 2 this year, Gonzaga ranked above teams like Florida in adjusted offensive consistency, and that’s mainly thanks to Ike.

-Leading the team in points, rebounds, and blocks, Ike has evolved into a well-rounded forward on both ends of the floor.
-A fringe second-round pick, you can bet Ike will turn it into overdrive in the coming days to raise his stock.
+Leading the team in points, rebounds and blocks, Ike has evolved into a well-rounded forward on both ends of the floor.
+Still, it hasn’t been enough for scouts, as right now he sits at a fringe second-round pick.
+If he want’s to raise his stock, he needs a big tournament performance, and that’s something everyone should bet on.

 #6 Illinois (21-12)

-Finishing last year’s tournament in the Elite 8 brought hope to such a dormant program that hadn’t seen a game past the second round since 2005.
+Finishing last year’s tournament in the Elite 8 brought hope to a historically dormant program.
+One that hadn’t seen a game past the second round since 2005.
 Since last year’s postseason success, the Fighting Illini have lost every key player.
-Terrance Shannon Jr. (23.0 PPG, 4.0 RPG, 4.7 APG) and Coleman Hawkins (12.1 PPG, 6.1 RPG, 2.7 APG) both were departures from last year’s team, yet Brad Underwood managed to corral a top ten offense while maintaining defensive consistencies throughout the year.
+Terrance Shannon Jr. (23.0 PPG, 4.0 RPG, 4.7 APG) and Coleman Hawkins (12.1 PPG, 6.1 RPG, 2.7 APG) both were departures from last year’s team, yet Brad Underwood managed to corral a top ten offense while maintaining defensive consistency throughout the year.

-Most of this late-season production comes from two first-round projected picks, Kasparas Jakucinis (15.5 PPG, 5.5 RPG, 4.7 APG) and Will Riley (12.5 PPG, 4.1 RPG, 2.3 APG).
+Most of this late-season production comes from two projected first-round picks, Kasparas Jakucionis (15.5 PPG, 5.5 RPG, 4.7 APG) and Will Riley (12.5 PPG, 4.1 RPG, 2.3 APG).
 This guard and forward pair led a late-season run to the quarterfinals of the Big Ten Tournament, ultimately claiming a six-seed in the final NCAA Tournament.

 #6 Missouri (22-11)

-This year has been dominant from the SEC, and Missouri is not shy of that.
-Finishing 22-11, it was a sloppy finish that tarnished the Tiger’s season, giving them a six-seed instead of the conference championship they were hoping for.
+This year has been dominant from the SEC, and Missouri is not shy of that — so what’s with the low seed?
+Finishing 22-11, it was a sloppy end that spoiled the Tigers’ season, giving them a six-seed instead of the conference championship they were hoping for.
+In the last five games of the season they could only muster a 1-4 record with only two of those losses coming agianst top-five teams.

 A marquee win against Alabama earlier in February would set the stage for this team’s potential run in the tournament, but many questions remain.
 Mark Mitchell (14.1 PPG, 4.6 RPG, 1.9 APG) was a key piece in the Alabama win with 31 points on 46% shooting.
 Even after the game, Mitchell kept the same offensive consistency, averaging 16.1 PPG from that day forward, compared to his usual 14.1 PPG.